 The presence of microbes is common in natural products.
 It is important to distinguish between organisms ubiquitous in nature and those that are known pathogens.
 "Indicator tests" don't directly test for pathogens, but instead serve as quality tests or indications that follow-up pathogen testing should be performed (Holmes et al. 2015).
-Additionally, while microbial and fungal limits are not typically reported as "pass/fail", the MMCC has established acceptable limits of detection based on the literature available.
-Following analysis, laboratories shall include both the quantitative and qualitative results on a Certificate of Analysis accompanying the product.
+Additionally, while microbial and fungal limits are not typically reported as "pass/fail," the MMCC has established acceptable limits of detection based on the literature available.
 The criteria for acceptability in Table 3a and Table 3b (below) lists the microbiological impurities and the associated detection limits.